 While all of these disclosures can be useful in certain situations, the problems arise when a seller or buyer breaches the terms that were laid out regarding the disclosure agreement.
 For example, if both parties signed a full disclosure agreement ,where the seller claimed to not know of a defect, and the buyer discovers a defect and evidence that the seller was aware of the defect, the agreed upon contract has been breached and there is reason to consider filing a claim.
 Another challenge is proving that the seller had prior knowledge concerning the damage or defect.

 So what is the next step if the contract has been breached and there is evidence to prove prior knowledge?
 Contact an attorney that handles Real Estate Litigation cases.
 After a meeting with them and a decision to hire their firm, the next step is to send the opposing party a Demand Letter.
 A Demand Letter basically notifies the other party that they have engaged in misconduct regarding the agreement or contract, gives them the opportunity to rectify the situation and recommit to the original terms, and tells them what the potential next step in your plan of action may be (ex: lawsuit).

 It is always the best idea to consult with a licensed attorney for information regarding breach of contract cases.
-If you or anyone you know is potentially dealing with a real estate litigation case concerning breach of contract, please feel free to call our office at 740.346.2899 to receive information pertaining to these cases and to schedule a Free Telephone Consultation with one of our knowledgeable attorneys.
+If you or anyone you know is potentially dealing with a real estate litigation case concerning breach of contract, please feel free to call our office at 740.346.2899 to receive information pertaining to these cases and to Schedule a Consultation with one of our knowledgeable attorneys.